voipbin/monorepo/docsdev/source/intro_applications.rst

 Queue
 -----
-Call queueing allows calls to be placed on hold without handling the actual enquiries or transferring callers to the desired party.
+Call queueing in VoIPBIN allows calls to be placed on hold, ensuring a systematic handling of incoming calls.
+Callers are put in a queue until they can be appropriately attended to or transferred to the desired party.

 See detail at :ref:`here <queue-overfiw>`.